BTech Mechanical Engineering: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 If you want to get admission to the BTech Mechanical Engineering course at top colleges, you should get at least 50 to 60% marks in the PCM subjects in Class 12 and clear relevant entrance exams.
 Some institutes like the IITs and NITs may ask for 75% marks in the Class 12 board exams.

-The selection criteria for the BTech Mechanical Engineering course involve both Class 12 merit as well as entrance exam scores.
+The criteria for BTech Mechanical Engineering is both Class 12 merit and entrance scores.
 Some colleges admit students taking into account their Class 12 board exam marks and often take extra rounds like the PI or GD for testing the general knowledge and technical aptitude of the students.

 So, it is always better to visit the official college website of the institutions you want to get admission to and check for their specific selection parameters that obviously include the basic eligibility requirements of 50 to 60% marks (75% for the IITs) in the PCM subjects in Class 12 and the entrance/merit-based admission process.

-You can start by going through the eligibility criteria for the BTech Mechanical Engg. course at the colleges you're targeting.
+You can start from the eligibility for the BTech Mechanical Engg at the colleges you're targeting.
 Usually, it falls between 50 to 60% marks in Class 12 in the PCM background.
 This may vary from one college to another, as for the IITs, you will have to score at least 75% in Class 12 board exams.

 Next step in to appear for the entrance exam.
 If the college offers merit-based admissions, that is well and good.
 Otherwise, you need to work hard and get good marks in the entrance test.
 Further, you should fill out the application forms of the colleges before the last date.